Do you have a problem with succulent leaves falling off your plants?

 Water seldom and thoroughly.

-If you follow these guidelines, your succulent should only experience leaf drop as a part of normal growth.
+If you follow these guidelines, your succulent should only experience fallen leaves and leaf drop as a part of normal growth.